21je1035/Preprocessing-api-json-data-for-NLP/README.md

 This notebook provides a comprehensive pipeline for cleaning and preparing movie descriptions for various NLP tasks.
 The preprocessing steps ensure that the text data is in a suitable format for further analysis and modeling.

-Feel free to explore the notebook and use the provided functions and techniques for your own NLP projects.

-jupyter notebook
-Dependencies
-pandas
-requests
-BeautifulSoup
-re (Regular Expressions)
-nltk (Natural Language Toolkit) emoji autocorrect spacy

-Contributing
 Contributions are welcome!
 If you have any improvements or suggestions, feel free to open an issue or submit a pull request.